-This dresser transformations is one I did when I was a part of the Country Chic Paint Contributor Team.
+This Repurposed Dresser is a project I did when I was a part of the Country Chic Paint Contributor Team.
 This transformation is one of my favorites because it illustrates how an old dresser with drawers that aren’t working or don’t match, can still be made into a beautiful and functional piece.

 When I first saw this dresser, I walked right past it.
 Then, something made me stop and take another look.

 This dresser was in need of some major L-O-V-E. Can we just start (and stop) with the knobs.
 What a mess!
 Knobs are missing.
 Knobs are placed in wrong places.
 Knobs are broken.
 Knobs!
 Knobs!
 Knobs!

 To start this transformation, I painted it.
 I mixed “Simplicity”, “Lazy Linen” and “Hurricane” together to get a soft blueish/grayish color (and yes, that is the technical name).
 Once I got the outer part of the dresser done and one coat on the drawer fronts, I stepped back and had an “A-Ha” moment.